alexle/alexle.github.com/posts/change-one-word.markdown

 ## Give It A Try ##

 Life doesn't always go as planned.
-There will be many situations we can't change.
+There will be many situations you can't change.

-We can, however, control how we react to them.
-We can choose to get angry, to suffer, to complain.
-Or we can choose to change our perspective and appreciate that moment.
+You can, however, control how you react to them.
+You can choose to get angry, to suffer, to complain.
+Or you can choose to change your perspective and appreciate that moment.

 People often ask me why I like running so much.
 I usually throw out a bunch of reasons, depending on my mood or how my runs have been.